woosting/linux/contents/lxc/migration.md

 Move or backup LXC containers:

-> _Note: For overlay backed containers the container the new one is based off of should be migrated too._
+> NOTE: For overlay backed containers the container the new one is based off of should be migrated too.

 1. Shutdown the container: